Hawa Mahal: Architecture

 The entry to the Hawa Mahal from the city palace side is through an imperial door.
 It opens into a large courtyard, which has double-storeyed buildings on three sides, with the Hawa Mahal enclosing it on the east side.
 An archaeological museum is also housed in this courtyard.

 Hawa Mahal was also known as the chef-d'œuvre of Maharaja Jai Singh as it was his favourite resort because of the elegance and built-in interior of the Mahal.
 The cooling effect in the chambers, provided by the breeze passing through the small windows of the façade, was enhanced by the fountains provided at the centre of each of the chambers.

-The top two floors of the Hawa Mahal are accessed only through ramps.
+The top two floors of the Hawa Mahal are accessible only through ramps.
 The Mahal is maintained by the archaeological department of the Government of Rajasthan.